JBNCK/uglyfetch/README.md

 - Figlet
 - Lolcat
 - Git
+- Inetutils
+- Pciutils
 # Installation
-Clone the repository and run the script.
-To do this run:
+Install all of the requirenments first (package names may vary by distro).
+Next, clone the repository and install like this:
 ```
 git clone https://github.com/JBGMR/uglyfetch.git && cd uglyfetch && sh install.sh
 ```
-If you are on Arch run:
+If you are on Arch run the following line to install all the requirements and the progran itself:
 ```
 git clone https://github.com/JBGMR/uglyfetch.git && cd uglyfetch && makepkg -si
 ```
+To run the program type ``uglyfetch``
 # Removing
 Execute the following:
 ```